-Title: Adjunct Professor of Law; Director, Legal Studies Program
+Title: Adjunct Professor of Law; Faculty Director, Legal Studies Program

 Email Address: email@example.com

-Michael Musheno is director of the Legal Studies Program and Lecturer in Residence at UC Berkeley Boalt Hall School of Law.
+Michael Musheno is an adjunct professor of law and faculty director of the Legal Studies Program at UC Berkeley Boalt Hall School of Law.
 He is a former program director of Law and the Social Sciences at the National Science Foundation, and has directed centers and departments at Arizona State University, the University of Kansas, and San Francisco State University.
 His teaching and writing focus on the state's frontline workforce, law in action, policing, logic and methods of socio-legal inquiry, and youth and conflict.

 His professional activities have focused on the Law and Society Association (LSA).
 Musheno has served on the Board of Trustees of the Association, been a member of the Editorial Board of Law and Society Review, chaired an international workgroup focusing on the socio-legal dynamics of HIV/AIDS, and twice been on the organizing committee of the Graduate Student Workshop, most recently in 2009.